 Basically 2/32” of tread depth could be found in a simple test using the Lincoln penny (it’s 2/32” from a penny’s edge to the top of Abe’s head).
 If could see the top of Lincoln’s head when you inverted a penny (Lincoln’s head upside down), and stuck it down into the tread, then the tire was completely worn out, unsafe and should be replaced.

-NOW ~ THE NEW AND IMPROVED TEST ~ Throw out the penny (Not literally!
-A penny saved is a penny….well you know).
-Take a quarter.
+NOW ~ THE NEW AND IMPROVED TEST ~ Take a quarter instead of a penny.
 If it is inserted into the lowest worn slot or groove on the tire face and you can see the top of Washington’s head, then the tire should be replaced.
 This ‘new’ distance (from the top of George’s head to the rim of the quarter) is 4/32” (1/8” vs. a new tire at 10 or more/32”!).
 At this tread depth, the tire has lost a significant amount of traction, especially when braking on a wet surface, as proven in several industry tests.

-In a recent article found in Auto Week, the safety implications of proper tire tread depth was demonstrated by the folks at Tire Rack, an online tire company.
+In an article from Auto Week, the safety implications of proper tire tread depth was demonstrated by the folks at Tire Rack, an online tire company.
 They did tests, with an eye-opening video, on the difference between a new tire @ 10/32 of an inch, a worn tire @ 4/32 and a completely worn-out tire @2/32.
 Check out the video on their website.

 Here’s an excerpt from that article:

 [In the tests…} The control car stopped at 195.2 feet with new tires in the rain.
 The next test used the same car, but the treads were worn to 4/32 of an inch, about the distance between the top of a quarter and Washington’s head.
 That car took an additional 95 feet to stop on the slick track.